Keamchegee/keamchegee.github.io/README.md

 # keamchegee.github.io
-indicates who I'm  skills ,projects and how to contact me
+indicates who I'm ,skills ,projects and how to contact me